TXST students in Los Angeles

 Location: Los Angeles, CA

-Courses: SOWK 4300K (undergraduate) and SOWK 5300K (graduate) - Innovative Community Engagement with Vulnerable Populations
+Courses: SOWK 4300K (undergraduate) or SOWK 5300K (graduate): Innovative Community Engagement with Vulnerable Populations

 CRN: TBD